 But three months later there is light on the other side.
 My husband accepted a great job offer last week.
 As I type, the packers are packing our stuff for our final move.
 We are headed home to the East Coast.
 My husband will be able to continue to serve in the National Guard.
 We are so grateful to be landing in a good place.

 Our story has a seemingly happy ending, but it hasn’t been without bumps.
-The stress of the uncertainty has tested us.
+The stress of uncertainty has tested us.
 Navigating the clearing process has been full of challenges.

 While these kinds of separations are going to become more prevalent, we seem to be among the first.
 My husband falls into a middle ground.
 He’s not volunteering to leave but he is being discharged under honorable circumstances.
 The regulations around these kinds of separations are often ambiguous and even the professionals trained to help us with our paperwork aren’t really sure of the rules.

 And the emotional transition is hard.
-For the last 10 years I have identified deeply as a military spouse.
+For the last 10 years, I have identified deeply as a military spouse.
 Now I must struggle to redefine that identity.
 Yesterday, we had to surrender our military IDs.
 This morning, in order to take my kids to daycare, I had to enter post via the visitor’s gate.
-It’s like all of the sudden we are no longer a part of the community we relied on for the last 10 years.
+It’s like all of a sudden we are no longer a part of the community we relied on for the last 10 years.